wp-plugins/iframe-widget/readme.txt

 == Frequently Asked Questions ==

-= I see a scrollbar around the webpage on the IFrame =
+= I see a scroll-bar around the webpage on the IFrame =

 If the dimension of the webpage you are trying to display within the IFrame exceeds the configured dimension of the IFrame it will automatically add scrollbars.
 Try to include a webpage that could fit within the IFrame.